 The average daily trading volume of Cascades' Common Shares was 92,250 on the Toronto Stock Exchange over the last six completed calendar months (the ADTV).
 Accordingly, Cascades is entitled to purchase up to 25% of the ADTV on any trading day being 23,062 Common Shares.

 All purchases will be made through the facilities of the Toronto Stock Exchange in accordance with its requirements.

 Cascades considers that the shares to be acquired may, from time to time, be undervalued in the market and represent an excellent opportunity to enhance shareholder value.

 Founded in 1964, Cascades produces converts and markets packaging and tissue products composed mainly of recycled fibres.
-Cascades employs more than 12,000 men and women who work in more than 100 production units located in North America and Europe.
+Cascades employs close to 11,000 men and women who work in more than 100 production units located in North America and Europe.
 Cascades' management philosophy, its 45 years of experience in recycling, its continued efforts in research and development are strengths which enable the company to create new products for its customers.
 The Cascades' shares trade on the Toronto Stock Exchange under the ticker symbol CAS.